RichardReed/RetirementCalc/README.txt

+OVERVIEW
+	At this time, this program is very specific, for my retirement.
+However I hope to make it more generic in the future.

 HOW TO USE
 	To find out the year the sum of IRA savings and Non IRA savings is < 0, run MoneyRanOut.rb To get the summary of retirement funds for a specific year, run RetCalc.rb